nats-io/jetstream-leaf-nodes-demo/README.md

 ╰─────────────────┴────────────┴───────────────────┴───────────────────┴─────────────╯
 ```

-Here you can see all the leaf nodes as well.
+Here you can see all of the leaf nodes as well.
-However, if you should connect system accounts heavily depends on your security needs!
+Please note however, the decision to connect system accounts heavily depends on your security needs!

 ```txt
 > cat leafnode-remotes.cfg